 - It is meant to be resistant to rot and decay from borers and termites.

-- It made using recycled plastic such as water bottles etc., so are often considered better for the environment.
+- It is often made using recycled plastic such as water bottles etc., so are considered better for the environment.

 Cons of WPC: